jlcom/jlcom.github.io/_r/01-introduction.md

 ---
 layout: post
-title: "01.1 - Introduction to Biodiversity Data in R"
+title: "Introduction to Biodiversity Data in R"
 category: "01.
 Data Management"
-order: 1
+order: 2
 ---

 # 🧭 Introduction to R for Ecologists